hanii090/hashnode-blog/clkmbca23000009kz5uw42exn.md

 ---
-title: "Exploring the Power of React Native & AWS Amplify in Creating a Full-Stack OnlyFans Clone"
+title: "Exploring the Power of React Native & AWS Amplify in Creating a Full-Stack Paywalled Content-Sharing App"
 seoDescription: "Discover the power of AWS Amplify - the perfect tool for building and deploying web and mobile apps.
 Get expert insights on AWS, Amplify, and Hashnode"
 datePublished: Fri Jul 28 2023 08:19:57 GMT+0000 (Coordinated Universal Time)
 cuid: clkmbca23000009kz5uw42exn
-slug: exploring-the-power-of-react-native-aws-amplify-in-creating-a-full-stack-onlyfans-clone
+slug: exploring-the-power-of-react-native-aws-amplify-in-creating-a-full-stack-paywalled-content-sharing-app
 tags: aws, react-native, aws-cdk, awsamplify, awsamplifyhackathon

 ---

 # Frontend

-In this article, we will walk you through the process of building an OnlyFans content-sharing application using React Native.
+In this article, we will walk you through the process of building a Paywalled Content-Sharing App content-sharing application using React Native.
 Inspired by OnlyFans, this app allows creators to share exclusive content behind a paywall, with users directly supporting them.
 We will cover both the front-end and back-end aspects of the application, making it accessible for both iOS and Android users.
 Let's dive into the step-by-step guide!

 We'll set up the project using the